cconcolato/isobmff-json-definitions/README.md

 - `count`: Number | String, used when the field is of type `Array` to indicate the number of entries in the array.
 - `arrayEntryType`: String, representing the type of an array entry.
 - `arrayEntryBaseType`: String, representing the base type of an array entry.
+- `fields`: Array, if the field is array with entry types not explictly defined.

 - `isTypeKey`: String used to indicate that this field contains a value used to identify a type of sub-structures.
 - `namespace`: String identifying where the field definition comes from.
 If not set, it is assumed to be the same as the namespace of the containing Structure.